tim-yuan/tyuan.github.io/content/publication/C_2022_Thermo/index.md

 # Summary.
 An optional shortened abstract.
-summary: Application of dynamic mean field theory to study fluid transport in membranes
+summary:  Lattice model of fluid transport in mixed matrix membranes